Berkeley’s programs are developed with input from industry experts to prepare students for the professional world.

 Preparing you for the professional world

-Whether you’re enrolling in college for the first time or returning to your studies, you’ll find that everything Berkeley does is focused on preparing you for a successful future.
+Whether you’re a new student enrolling in college for the first time, or returning to finish your degree, Berkeley College prepares students for success.

 Here are some important factors to consider when choosing a college:

-Compare closely and you’ll see that Berkeley is an excellent choice for preparing for a successful career.
+Compare closely and you’ll see that Berkeley College is an excellent choice.

 Many adult students are striving to balance work and family with college studies, while others have not yet found the time to reenter or even begin college.
 To meet these special requirements, Berkeley College has established an Adult Admissions Department, which provides an environment that is sensitive to the needs of adult students.

 Adults who are first-time college students must submit the following information to be considered for admission:

 - An application for admission, which includes a brief personal statement (BerkeleyCollege.edu/Apply/) and a non-refundable $50 application fee

 - Certification of high school graduation or the equivalent as recognized by state departments of education

 - Official college transcript(s)e-transcript(s): email to ATJ@BerkeleyCollege.edu and REA@BerkeleyCollege.edu